 Since 2000, nickel prices have traded in a large range from lows of US\$2/lb to highs of US\$24/lb.
-During the past year, prices were in the US\$3.75/lb to US\$5.25/lb range.
+During the past year, prices were in the US\$4.00/lb to US\$6.50/lb range.
 The key driver of supply and supply changes is unprocessed and processed laterite ore from countries such as Indonesia and the Philippines.
 Demand, meanwhile, is driven by the production of stainless steel and usage of nickel in consumer and industrial applications.
-Over the mediumterm, prices are forecast to rise due to supply deficits.
+Over the medium-term, prices are forecast to rise due to supply deficits in general, but also due to the increasing demand from electric vehicle batteries.
 A long-term trend impacting the nickel market has been the decreasing contribution to supply from nickel sulphide mines in favour of nickel laterite mines.
 This trend is expected to continue which should have the impact of increasing the marginal total cost of production, thereby supporting higher prices.
 See also "Risk Factors - Changes in the Price of Nickel" and "Risk Factors - Increased Availability of Alternative Nickel Sources or Substitution of Nickel from End Use Applications".